 These funded programs are again available due to funding allocated to OHSA by Construction Skills Queensland (CSQ).

 Applications must be received and approved prior to course registration.
-This funding will not be made available by OHSA to online study modes.

 See below for some of the Funded courses being offered by OHSA:

 |Course Name||Normal Price||Funded Price||You Save||Go to Course Page|